 Nate is running low on money.
 After he got kicked out of his parents' home at 18, he struggled to find or keep a job.
 When his friend Ben lets him in on a scheme to rob a vacation home in Lone Tree, Nate agrees out of desperation.
 They plan for weeks.
 But, before they can commit the Robbery, the police learn of the plans and arrest them for Conspiracy to Commit Burglary.

 Attempt and Co-Defendant Crimes: Why You Need a Criminal Defense Lawyer

-If you have been charged with an attempt or co-defendant crime in Colorado, don’t hesitate to contact an experienced criminal defense attorney in Denver.
-You could still spend time in prison or jail for any of the offenses listed above – even if you didn’t actually commit a crime.
+If you have been charged with an attempt or co-defendant crime in Colorado, don't hesitate to contact an experienced criminal defense attorney in Denver.
+You could still spend time in prison or jail for any of the offenses listed above – even if you didn't actually commit a crime.
 A criminal record will have a negative impact on your future – you could have a difficult time finding a job or housing.
-Don’t put your future in the hands of an inexperienced lawyer or public defender.
-The criminal defense lawyers at the O’Malley Law office have over 25 years of experience in the courtroom.
+Don't put your future in the hands of an inexperienced lawyer or public defender.
+The criminal defense lawyers at O'Malley and Sawyer have over 25 years of experience in the courtroom.
 Our defense lawyers fight to win.